top of page

 • Usability (ease of navigation) is bad on most websites.
 No menu, helps avoids this problem

-Have a short video with your face in it (talking to camera for at least a few seconds) because
+Have a short video with you talking to camera for at least a few seconds, because

 • YOU are the service